gabbo89/EEA2024-2025/docs/3a4a_genome_wide_R.md

-# 3. Creating genomic windows of a fixed size
+# 3. Create windows of fixed size
 The chromosome will be divided in non-overlapping windows of a fixed size (e.g. 100,000 bp).
 The size of the windows is totally arbitrary.
 The methylation values will be averaged in each window.
 The size of 100 Kb is sufficient to represent graphically the methylation distribution along the chromosome.

 Next we need to assing each C position to a genomic window (for example the C in position 1,145 will be assigned to the window 1-10,000, while the C in position 15,300 will be assigned to the window 10,001-20,000).